 NOTE 3: If the PDN CONNECTIVITY REJECT message contains the UAS services not allowed indication parameter in the extended protocol configuration options IE, the ESM cause value #29 "user authentication or authorization failed" is included in the PDN CONNECTIVITY REJECT message.

-NOTE 4: The PDN CONNECTIVITY REJECT message contains the UAS services not allowed indication parameter included in the extended protocol configuration options IE, if the PDN connection is identified to be for UAS services based on the APN, and the CAA-level UAV ID is not provided by the UE in the request.
+NOTE 4: The PDN CONNECTIVITY REJECT message contains the UAS services not allowed indication parameter included in the extended protocol configuration options IE, if the PDN connection is identified to be for UAS services based on the APN, and the CAA-level UAV ID is not provided by the UE in the request, or if the SMF is informed by the UAS NF that the UAS service is not allowed.